Yushi-Hu/Multilingual-AWE/README.md

 The `multiview-babel-feature` folder contains the multiview model trained with distinctive features.

 ### Dependencies
-python 3.7, pytorch 1.3, h5py, numpy, scipy, tensorboard
+python 3.7, pytorch 1.3, h5py 2.9.0, numpy, scipy, tensorboard 1.14.0

-(not supported in python 3.8 so far, will fix later)
+conda env yml file is provided in the repo

 ### Phone Set
 The json file for all the X-SAMPA phones are in `subwords_to_ids.json`